BrianHenryIE/bh-wp-plugin-updater/README.md

 This is a work-in-progress library for updating non-.org WordPress plugins.

+Goals:

+* (near) zero-config – require the library and set the update URL
+* no blocking requests – all HTTP requests on cron except when the updates transient is deleted
+* work as a secondary updater – where a plugin already has an updater, it should be possible to install a second plugin with this for beta updates
+* agnostic/extensible to multiple backends
+* confidence: WPCS, PhpStan, PHPUnit, WP-CLI, OpenAPI
+* learn a little React

+Basically, I have a bunch of plugins that I should sell, but I didn't like any licence system I saw.

 If you're interested in using this, I'm happy to jump on a call.

 The general idea is to define the interfaces required by WordPress for updates and plugin update information.
+Heavily document where each value in the arrays are being used; add strict typing and make it easy for other developers to navigaate the code, maybe even contribute.

 A regular .org plugin uses the endpoints (incomplete):